Guide to Affiliate Marketing in France

 Following a turbulent year for brands navigating the pandemic, impacts to the travel, hospitality and leisure industries contributed to declining e-commerce spend at only 6% growth YoY.
 Despite this, the affiliate channel has developed considerably in the last year, with a surge in brands looking for opportunities to establish a strong online presence, moving away from traditional physical stores.

 In terms of affiliates, the affiliate marketing trend is similar to other European markets, with most models existing in France.
-Loyalty and cashback partners represent the largest number of sales at 27%, followed by voucher partners (21%) content sites (18%) and comparison sites (12%).
+Loyalty and cashback partners represent the largest number of sales at 27%, followed by coupon partners (21%) content sites (18%) and comparison sites (12%).

 In 2008, the key digital and affiliate marketing players across France created a professional union called the CPA to promote performance marketing, share best practices, and encourage communication and learning within the industry.
 It now has 80 members, including partners, advertisers, networks, SaaS platforms and marketing agencies.